ATTORNEYS AT LAW

 Divorce Property Division in New York

 New York is an “equitable distribution” state, meaning that marital property is divided fairly, though not necessarily equally, between spouses during a divorce.
 Separate property, on the other to hand, generally remains with its owner.
 As discussed, the engagement ring typically falls into the separate property category if it was received before marriage.
+Understanding these distinctions is crucial for anyone Handling the divorce process in New York.
+While courts strive for a fair division of assets, individuals must be prepared to present evidence of what constitutes marital versus separate property.
+This awareness can significantly impact the outcome of property settlements during the divorce.

 What Factors Do Courts Consider?